pawelgrzybek/pawelgrzybek.com/content/posts/2019-10-26-thanks-to-react-advanced-london.md

 ---
 title: "Thanks to React Advanced London"
-description: "Whenever it comes to frontend apps, React is the tool that I feel the most comfortable with.
+summary: "Whenever it comes to frontend apps, React is the tool that I feel the most comfortable with.
 Couldn't be happier when organizers reached out to me and invited me to React Advanced London."
 photo: 2019-10-26.jpg
 ---